asheren/asheren.github.io/_posts/blog/2016-10-15-new-girl-on-the-team.md

 or contribute new thoughts and ideas down the road.

 5. Get some face time.
-This tip is particular for those working remotely but if you're working remote, try to get some face time in.
+This tip is particularly important for those working remotely but if you're working remote, try to get some face time in.
 The first week I was at Collective Idea, I mentioned in our daily standup, and on slack, that I would love to do get-to-know-you hangouts with anyone who was interested.
 A few people took me up on it and it was great to get to know